Troubleshooting Volvo Low Battery Warning

 - Pull the hood release and open the hood.

 - Locate the battery on the driver’s side of the engine, near the back (by the firewall).
-Remove the battery cover.
+Remove the cover.

 - Keep the wire disconnected from the BMS sensor for at least 10 seconds, then reconnect.